Highlights from the Ratings and Financial Report for AMCI Acquisition Corp. (AMCI)

 AMCI Acquisition Corp.
-(NASDAQ:AMCI) went up by 9.72% from its latest closing price compared to the recent 1-year high of $17.17.
-The company’s stock price has collected 17.75% of gains in the last five trading sessions.
+(NASDAQ:AMCI) went down by -5.55% from its latest closing price compared to the recent 1-year high of $19.21.
+The company’s stock price has collected 11.04% of gains in the last five trading sessions.
 Press Release reported on 12/22/20 that Advent Technologies Inc. and AMCI Acquisition Corp.
 Announce Committed $65 Million PIPE to Support Proposed Business Combination

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.